nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 ---
-title: NextCloud Behind Caddy on NixOS
+title: Nextcloud Behind Caddy on NixOS
 date: "2023-08-29T11:56:26Z"
 tags: [  ]
 draft: false
 ---

-NextCloud can technically run behind [any reverse proxy](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) but their documentation is sparse and don't include full examples.
+Nextcloud can technically run behind [any reverse proxy](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) but their documentation is sparse and don't include full examples.

-The NextCloud [NixOS
+The Nextcloud [NixOS
 module](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/nixos/modules/services/web-apps/nextcloud.nix)
 automatically enables nginx by default.
-Since I run Caddy bound to 443 for the rest of my services, I didn't want to have to proxy to a local nginx service just to hit NextCloud.
+Since I run Caddy bound to 443 for the rest of my services, I didn't want to have to proxy to a local nginx service just to hit Nextcloud.
 They have [some documentation](https://nixos.org/manual/nixos/stable/index.html#module-services-nextcloud-httpd) for using Apache httpd, but I had to adjust for Caddy.